qundao/mirror-beautifulsoup4/doc/index.rst

 Almost everyone who uses Beautiful Soup to extract information from a document can get what they need using the methods described in `Searching the tree`_.
-However, there's a lower-level interface which lets you define any matching behavior you want.
+However, there's a lower-level interface that lets you define any matching behavior you want.
 Behind the scenes, the parts of the Beautiful Soup API that most people use--``find_all()`` and the like--are actually using this low-level interface, and you